 Base salary: A fixed rate paid by the hour, week, month, or year to an individual by an employer for the job performed.
 This does not include shift differentials, overtime, incentives, benefits, or any other pay element.

 Benchmarks: The standards used as a basis for comparison or measurement.
 For example, a job that is commonly found and defined, used to make pay comparisons, either within the organization or to comparable jobs outside the organization.
-Pay data for these jobs are readily available in published surveys.
+Pay data for these jobs are readily available in published salary surveys.

-Career Ladder: A process to formally develop a staff employee to a higher level of job responsibility within his/her current position.
+Career Ladder: A process to formally develop a staff employee to a higher level of job responsibility within their current position.
 It is a department-driven process, with three basic preconditions.
 This is a proactive approach in employee career development when a business need exists.

 Classification: A group of positions sufficiently similar in duties and responsibilities that the same university title is used to designate them.